matt-black/cpdx/docs/bayes.md

 # Bayesian Coherent Point Drift (BCPD)

 A fully probabilistic algorithm for coherent point drift.
-The algorithm simultaneously fits both a rigid and nonrigid ("deformable") transform.
+The algorithm simultaneously fits both a rigid and nonrigid ("nonrigid") transform.
 The full transform model is `y = sR(x + v) + t`.

 See Fig. 2 of [1] for algorithmic details.